 • Homeowners carrier subrogated to a mid six-figure water loss originating with water filtration system.
 Causation was disputed with competing theories of product liability (manufacturing and design), negligent installation, and failure to maintain.
 Case settled in mediation.

-- Attorney on a Property Damage Fire Case
+- Attorney on a Product Liability Case

 Melissa Aliotti was one of the best mediators I have ever used.
 I was not sure if we would be able to settle, but she was able to talk sense into my client and at the same time, my client felt heard.
 I would definitely use Ms. Aliotti again.